-This once again shows us, how helpful it is to know the patient’s environment.
+This once again shows us how helpful it is to know the patient’s environment.
 By getting to know the patient, experienced anamnesis is easier and makes it possible to help the patient more quickly and more efficiently.
-This works better the more secure the physician himself feels in his role.
-Of course, the behavior must always be appropriate to the situation.
+This works better the more secure the physician himself feels in his/her role.
+Of course, the behavior must always be appropriate.
 This also means that a relationship of mutual trust is necessary.

 Opportunities through experienced anamnesis

 The experienced anamnesis expands the diagnostic possibilities.
 This is especially helpful when it comes to unclear symptoms.
 These include insomnia, headaches, recurrent colds or vague abdominal pain.
 Thanks to experienced anamnesis, the general practitioner can eliminate many factors and ask even more precise questions.
 There could have been, for example, a death in the family.
 The patient himself would not necessarily describe such an event; if the doctor knows about this, however, it can steer him in the right direction with his suspicions.